twitter/the-algorithm/follow-recommendations-service/common/src/main/scala/com/twitter/follow_recommendations/common/candidate_sources/addressbook/README.md

-# Address Book Candidate Source
+# Addwess Buuk Candidat Suuwce
-Provides the accounts of a given user's forward and reverse phone and email book contacts.
+Pwuvides th accuunts uf a given usew's fuwwawd and wevews phun and emaiu buuk cuntacts.
-It is only available when the user has synced their address book with the service.
+It is unuy avaiuabu when th usew has synced theiw addwess buuk with th sewvice.